Are you purchasing your new home in Clearwater?

-Step 1 – Prepare to buy
+Step 1 – Prepare to purchase

-This is where Park Property Group comes in.
+This is where I come in.

 There are some very good mortgage professionals in Clearwater, and I partner with a lot of them, so you'll be in great hands.

-Step 4 – Understand the market
+Step 4 – Understand the housing market

-Step 6 – Negotiate
+Step 6 – Negotiate the deal

-Market circumstances determine how aggressively we negotiate the contract.
+The state of the market determines how aggressively we negotiate the contract.